larsreed/jsonschemadocs/README.md

 # Maintenance

+## JSON Schema

+The parser does not yet promise to support all of JSON Schema, it has only been tested on the parts I have been working with.

-## **Code style**
+## Code style

 Having coded mostly in Scala (and a little Kotlin) lately, some classical Java conventions seem cumbersome...
 So the code here is not entirely idiomatic - but it's mine.

 * *What?
 Multiple classes in the same file, and hardly anything public?*

     This is a small utility, and all classes fit nicely within a package.
 What should `public` do for me?
     And I think it's quite nice to find all the parser code in one file, all data structure nodes in one, etc.

 * *Single line methods*

     Why does a single, short Java statement have to occupy 3+ lines in a file?
     It shouldn't...

 * *Direct variable access*